shiyonglu/database_javascript/project1/README.md

 9. Search users who registered on the same day that john registered.
 10. Return the users who registered today;

+In addition, you will demonstate your github skills in collaboration with your partner:
+    - Repositories (local vs remote)
+    - Clone / Pull / Fetch
+    - Add / Commit / Push

-Show and explain the results above in a video.
+Show and explain the results, including github operations, in a video.
 Submit all SQL statements in a file called sql.txt.

 Consider to create the user table using the following CREATE TABLE stmt (feel free to revise it):